kksy/docker-express-boilerplate/README.md

 ```
 - Runs tests with the file pattern test/**/*.integration.js
 - In this project, the integration test runs a database check on `models/Sample.js`
+- The `docker-compose.yml` file in the test folder is used in this case

+## App Environment Configuration
+Use environment-specific configuration by importing `config.js`.
+The default config is 'development'.
+All tests use the 'test' environment.

 ## Build pipeline
 The project uses [Travis CI](https://travis-ci.org/).
 It has stages for unit tests and integration tests.
 Check `.travis.yml` for the config.